WynwoodTech/evilbot/readme.md

     - [x] Clean up logging code
 - [ ] Top 5 Active/Inactive in channel/overall for activity logger

+**You must invite the bot into a channel for logging to take effect**

 Wynwood Tech E-Bot Sepcific:
 - [ ] Modify our ranking algorithm to have some smarts.
     - [ ] Posting Links Will give you higher rankings